hourlier96/fastapi-generator/app/{{cookiecutter.project_slug}}/README.md

 Cloud Build is now ready to deploy new Cloud Run revision after each push

-### Migrations (Postgres only)

-Run migrations into the instance with Cloud SQL Proxy

 ## CI/CD

 ### CI with Github Actions

-Use .github/workflows/lint.yaml **by enabling Github Actions API** in your repository
+Use .github/workflows/lint.yaml __by enabling Github Actions API__ in your repository

 This will run linting for every Pull Request on develop, uat and main branches